 My advice here is to avoid this distraction at all costs.
 You will need to keep feeding the App your goals and progress, and for what?
-More wasted time being distracted with your phone?
+More wasted time being distracted by your phone?
 Some artificial and meaningless trophy?

 Productivity, concentration, and achievement of goals are already gamified in getting that promotion, getting that pay rise, and the recognition from your peers that you deserve.

 22. Kill Social Media

-One of my favorite productivity hacks, comes with the help of an app called Stay Focused.
-When working from home, Facebook and Twitter can be a major distraction.
+One of my favorite productivity hacks comes with the help of an app called Stay Focused.
+When working from home, Facebook and Twitter can be major distractions.
 StayFocusd helps avoid these distractions by restricting the amount of time you can spend on them.
 The Google Chrome extension lets you set specific time restrictions on certain websites with a 10-minute default option.
 Once your time has been used up, the sites you have selected to block can’t be accessed for the remainder of the day.
-Contributor: Lori Cheek – A NYC Based Architect & Entrepreneur, Founder and CEO of Cheekd.com
+Contributor: Lori Cheek – A NYC Based Architect & Entrepreneur, Founder, and CEO of Cheekd.com

 You know how it is as a modern-day knowledge worker.
 You sit in meetings and in front of a computer for the majority of your working day.
 You read a lot, emails, PowerPoint presentations, excel spreadsheets.
 When you finish work and eventually get home, you feel mentally and physically tired.